 HOW TO PARTICIPATE:

-Step 1: Educators, click the button below to choose the film or films that you would like us to bring to your classroom.
+Step 1: Educators, pick a film that you would like to bring to your classroom – Follow instructions and REGISTER HERE

 Step 2: Share your preferred date and time for a visit